 d.) for lump sum costs:

-the eligible amount is equal to the amount set out in Annex 1, and
+the eligible amount is equal to the amount set out in Annex 1 in line with Commission Decision No(2016) 8298 , and

 (ii) the corresponding tasks or parts of the specific action must have been properly implemented in accordance with Annex 1.